 The library is located at the corner of Franklin and Bridge Streets in the Village of Catskill, the county seat of Greene County, NY.
 It is across Bridge Street from the Greene County Supreme Court Building.

-The Palenville location is a Branch of the Catskill Public Library.
-Our Palenville Branch Library is located in the former Pine Grove Resort on Route 23A in Palenville.
-The tradition of a library in the Hamlet of Palenville dates back to the 1920’s.
+Our Palenville Branch Library is located at 3303 Route 23A in Palenville, NY.
+The existence of a library in the Hamlet of Palenville dates back to the 1920’s.
 Although the location has changed over the years, the tradition of attentive, diligent service to the community has remained the same.

 Board of Trustees: